ricardosergiodf/ricardosergiodf/README.md

 <h3 align="center">A passionate RPA Developer from Brazil</h3>

 - 🌱 I’m currently learning **RPA, Python, Automation**

-- 👨‍💻 All of my projects are available at [https://github.com/ricardosergiodf](https://github.com/ricardosergiodf)

 - 📫 How to reach me: **ricardosergiodf@gmail.com**

-- 📄 Know about my experiences: [https://www.linkedin.com/in/ricardo-duarte-dev/](https://www.linkedin.com/in/ricardo-duarte-dev/)
+- 📄 Know about my experiences: [LinkedIn](https://www.linkedin.com/in/ricardo-duarte-dev/)

 - ⚡ Fun fact: **I got 940 in the essay of the National High School Exam (ENEM) in Brazil**